FAQs

 Frequently Asked Questions

-Generally speaking, you want to avoid using any goofy 5.56 upgrade parts on your 458 SOCOM upper.
+Generally speaking, you want to avoid using any goofy/Gucci 5.56 upgrade parts on your 458 SOCOM upper.
 The Tromix uppers are designed and built to run with standard GI type parts.

 Q: Which 458 SOCOM parts are different from 5.56 parts?